-A general parenting ability appears to exist something like the "g" factor that exists for intelligence.
+A general parenting ability appears to exist-something like the "g" factor that exists for intelligence (also known as general intelligence).
 The g factor for parenting emerged very strongly in our study using a statistical technique called factor analysis, which organizes large amounts of test data by clustering test items into a small number of highly predictive variables.
 Some people just seem to have a knack for parenting, which cannot be easily described in terms of specific skills.